-- AS/400 File Transfer.
+AS/400 File Transfer

-- This method sends data between the host and your PC.
-If the AS/400 host is not in passthrough mode, the Send and Receive commands on the Transfer menu will open the AS/400 File Transfer window.
+This method sends data between the host and your PC.
+If the AS/400 host is not in passthrough mode, the Send and Receive commands open the AS/400 File Transfer window.

-- Mainframe Passthrough.
+Mainframe Passthrough

 This method uses the AS/400 as an emulator to transfer files to and from a mainframe host.
 You must first connect Rumba to the AS/400, then run the emulator program on the AS/400 to connect to the mainframe.
-Rumba software detects the passthrough state of the AS/400, so you can use the Send and Receive commands on the Transfer menu to transfer files between the mainframe host and your PC.
+Rumba detects the passthrough state of the AS/400, so you can use the Send and Receive commands to transfer files between the mainframe host and your PC.